LightningBits-net/.github/profile/README.md

 Here are some of the projects we're working on:

-- [e-Commerce](https://github.com/LightningBit/e-Commerce): A Blazor-based e-commerce platform with CRUD functionality.
-- [MyBlog](https://github.com/LightningBit/e-Commerce): A personal blog built with Blazor and Tailwind CSS.
-- [BlogCart](https://github.com/LightningBit/e-Commerce): An e-commerce platform that allows users to create and manage their own online shops with a checkout feature.
-Built with Blazor, SQL, API, Enitity, AZure, OpenAi enabled.
+- [BlogCart](https://github.com/LightningBit/e-Commerce): An e-Commerce, AI and Blogging platform that allows users to create and manage their own online shops with a checkout feature.
+Built with Blazor, SQL, API, Enitity, AZure, OpenAi.
-- [MyChatGptWizard](https://github.com/LightningBits-net/MyChatGptWizard): A wizard-based chatbot creation tool that integrates with OpenAI API.
-Built with Blazor and MudBlazor.

 ## Contact Us